-With twin 11-year old boys, Father is just one of my titles.
-Referee and Compliance Officer being a few others.
-As to the later, Co-Compliance Officer along with my wife is the more accurate title (I wonder what the “Compliance 2.0” [or are we on to 3.0 now] folks would say about this structure)?
+With twin 8-year old boys, Father is just one of my titles.
+Referee and Compliance Officer being the others.
+As to the later, I guess Co-Compliance Officer along with my wife is the more accurate title (I wonder what the “Compliance 2.0” folks would say about this structure)?

 There are some general legal parameters that govern the act of parenting, yet most parenting is left to the discretion of the parent subject to rather loose “reasonableness” standards.
 Indeed, parenting is largely a “standardless” endeavor.